Syntaxri/Syntaxri/README.md

-@Syntaxri or "ViaruQ" is a Junior Software Developer
+"Syntaxri" or "ViaruQ" is a Junior Software Developer